FailAcademy/learning/adp-london/_slides/week-08/02-navigation-and-dependencies.md

 For our purposes it will be best to leave this navigator defined at the highest level of our app, and then **nest our tab bar navigation within it** (or drawer navigation for Android).

 Why do it this way?
-Eventually, when we add our lightbox-style Speaker screen, we will need to **push this scene onto our top-level stack navigator.**
+Eventually, when we add our lightbox-style Speaker screen, we will need to **push this screen onto our top-level stack navigator.**

 If we were to simply push this screen onto the stack inside the tab bar, we would have tab fixed on top of the lightbox (which does not adhere to the prototype).